AJHissh/Shodan_Customized_API/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)

-This project is adds functionality to a basic use of the Shodan API, allowing for structured input and repeatability.
+This project is adds functionality to a basic use of the Shodan API (NOT the shodan cli), allowing for structured input and repeatability.

 ## Usage
 * Run the script with python